 A Southerly Course: Recipes and Stories from Close to Home, by Martha Hall Foose, hardcover, 256 pages, Clarkson Potter, list price: $32.50

 A Southerly Course has glorious photography and quirky, unexpected recipes (a souffle with day lilies and apricots!
 Cold soybean salad with cucumbers and sesame seeds!) but for me, it's all about the stories.
-As in her previous book, Screen Doors and Sweet Peas, Foose has an anecdote for every occasion — profiles of local characters, stories from her footloose childhood, and completely random observations.
+As in her previous book, Screen Doors and Sweet Teas, Foose has an anecdote for every occasion — profiles of local characters, stories from her footloose childhood, and completely random observations.
 Every time I read a Martha Hall Foose book I try to pin down its elusive charm, but I just end up sitting there mesmerized until some mouthwatering suggestion about asparagus drives me to the kitchen.

 The Catch And The Harvest, Down East-Style

 Maine Classics: More than 150 Delicious Recipes From Down East, by Mark Gaier and Clark Frasier, hardcover, 320 pages, Running Press, list price: $30